jayagullano/C3CodeChallenge/README.md

 - Notes:
 	- React by default escapes special characters so XSS is secure for this program (i.e., "<img onerror='alert(\"Hacked!\")' src='invalid-image' />"; does not work).

+## Improvement Notes

+- Filtering:
+	- The filtering feature held within the filter() function evaluates if the filter value is equal using an equality symbol (i.e. ===).
+An improvement or the more correct solution would be to use Regex to filter based on /[\w ]/g to account for alphanumerics as there were instances of data having " quotation marks (i.e., \"701 South Victory Blvd.).

+- Fetch API:
+	- The program pulls in the address.csv via a fetch API with a relative path.
+An improvement would be an option to open the file directory using a <input type="file" name="file">... to prompt for the file, rather than having it implicitly in the same directory.

+- Reporting Functionality:
+	- The program displays the final result of how many addresses there are based on the filter arguments via a <h3> tag.
+As the document requested, the correct solution would be to export via a JSON or an HTML file.
+	- This feature was not done part of my solution, but could also be achieved through pagination.